 Brookline Boulevard - 1913

-Here is a photo of Brookline Boulevard at Queensboro Avenue in 1913.
-Note the old original Stone Chapel of the United Presbyterian Church, opened in February 1913, where the much larger, present-day U.P.
-Church stands today.
-Work did not begin on the current church building until 1924.
-Also note Resurrection School, towering above all other buildings high up on Creedmoor Avenue, as it still does today.
-Resurrection's original schoolhouse was under construction at the time and completed the following year.
+Here is a photo of Brookline Boulevard at Queensboro Avenue in 1913 near the former city line at Edgebrook Avenue.
+Note the old original Stone Chapel of the United Presbyterian Church, which opened in February 1913.
+Work did not begin on the larger church building until 1924.

-That aside, marvel at how different this view is from what we see today.
-In Triangle park, where the cannon, war memorial and tall trees stand today, is the Freehold Real Estate Development office, where newcomers to the area could get information on the housing tracts being built in East Brookline.
-The old Stone Chapel of the United Presbyterian Church is also quite a contrast to the beautiful stone church that surrounds the small structure today.
-The larger church was actually built, in 1924, around the old chapel, with services conducted inside during the construction that proceeded all around the perimeter.
-Then there is the old motor car coming up Brookline Boulevard, which looks like something out of a silent movie clip.
+In Brookline Boulevard Triangle Park, where the cannon, war memorial and tall trees stand today, is an open island with a few bushes and the Freehold Real Estate Development office, where newcomers to the area could get information on the housing tracts available in the neighborhood.
+Then there is the vintage vehicle motoring along Brookline Boulevard, which looks like something out of a silent movie clip.

-Click on the image for a larger picture
+Click on the imagew for a larger pictures

 <Brookline Boulevard> <> <Brookline History>